arizvisa/ida-minsc/docs/static/install.rst

-Once this has been correctly done and the Python dependencies are installed, then when IDA starts up, the "``idapythonrc.py``" file in the repository should be executed and IDAPython's namespace replaced with the namespace belonging to the plugin.
+Once this has been correctly done and the Python dependencies are installed, then when IDA starts up, the "``idapythonrc.py``" file in the repository should be executed resulting in the IDAPython namespace being replaced with the namespace belonging to the plugin.

 After the repository has been cloned, you will then need to install any of the :ref:`Required Python dependencies<install-dependencies>` and then you can proceed